v-h-gn/v-h-gn/README.md

 My technical interests are algorithms, artificial intelligence, bioinformatics, computing, computer architecture, applying mathematics to real world problems, and high performance scientific computing.

 I also really enjoy playing Minecraft and am a developer at [ProjectKorra](https://github.com/ProjectKorra/ProjectKorra) as a side hobby (which I wish I had more time to dedicate to :sob:).
-My last work for PK was developing an API for ability activation that was correct, atomic, and easily used by community developers.
+My last work for PK was developing an API for ability activation that was correct, real time, and easily used by community developers.

 When I'm not coding, I enjoy cooking, dancing, hiking, reading, and playing Dungeons and Dragons .
 I am also an aspiring aquarist.